Yaquina Head Directions

 Newport is located 55 miles west of Corvallis on the central Oregon coast.
 Take Hwy.
 20 to U.S. Hwy.
 101 to Newport.
 Turn right onto Hwy.
 101 and proceed north 4.5 miles to Lighthouse Drive and turn left to enter Yaquina Head.

 Driving from the north on Hwy.
 101, turn right onto Lighthouse Drive approximately 0.5 mile south of the Newport city limit sign.

 There are signs on the highway and at the stop light at the intersection of Hwy.
 101 and Lighthouse Drive to help direct you to Yaquina Head.

 Gate will open at 8 am and the site will close at sunset.

 - Interpretive Center:

 The Lighthouse is open for ranger-led tours only.
-Tours are offered every day, except Wednesdays and Thursdays.
+Tours are offered Sunday, Tuesday, Thursday and Saturday.
 Please click here for important tour information.